eth-protocol-fellows/protocol-studies/docs/eps/week10-research.md

 ## Pre-reading

-Before starting with the week 10 development content, make yourself familiar with resources in previous weeks, especially week 3 and week 5.
+Before starting with the Day 15 content, make yourself familiar with resources in previous weeks, especially day 2 on CL and day 5 on roadmap.
 You should have understanding of Beacon Chain and current consensus research topics.

 Additionally, you can get ready by studying the following resources.